Dream (YouTuber): Speedrun cheating scandal

 In a YouTube video, Dream maintained that the accusations of his cheating were untrue.
-In response to the report by speedrun.com, Dream commissioned a report by an anonymous statistician, who Dream claimed was an astrophysicist.
+In response to the report by speedrun.com, Dream commissioned a report by an anonymous statistician, who Dream said was an astrophysicist.
 They argued that the odds of a Minecraft speedrunner seeing luck comparable to Dream's was 1 in 10 million, instead of the speedrun.com team's 1 in 7.5 trillion.
 (Note: The "1 in 7.5 trillion" figure was reported as the odds of encountering the exact outcomes if one were to replicate the run, whereas the "1 in 10 million" figure refers to the odds that any of the large number of active speedrunners might experience a situation of comparably low likelihood within a certain timeframe.)
 Dot Esports said that the report did not exonerate him, and "at most" it suggested it was not impossible that he was lucky.
 The moderation team stood by their ruling and issued a rebuttal to Dream's report.
 In a Twitter post, Dream indicated that he would accept their decision without admitting fault.
 On February 4, 2021, Matt Parker, a YouTube personality and recreational mathematician, published a 40-minute video on the controversy supporting the conclusions of the moderators, estimating the actual odds of being 1 in 20 sextillion (2 × 10^{22}).

 On May 30, 2021, in a written statement, Dream stated that he had in fact been using a "disallowed modification" that altered item drop probabilities, although he maintained that the addition of the modification was unintentional.
 According to him, this discrepancy was a result of a change to a client mod written for his YouTube channel.
 In his statement, he said that the item modifications were changed by the developer of the mod, and said that he was unaware of the addition until February 2021.
 After becoming aware of the addition, he deleted his video response to the speedrun.com moderators.
 Dream explained that he did not mention his discovery of the addition publicly back then because he "felt like the community had been through enough drama and that it was pointless."
-He also "didn't want to be the center of controversy for the hundredth time" and that he figured "it would be a story I would tell in a few years when no one really cared."
+He also "didn't want to be the center of controversy for the hundredth time" and he figured "it would be a story I would tell in a few years when no one really cared."